Tommaso6468/GoogleTakeoutMetadataFix/README.md

 ## Overview

 This Python script helps you clean up your Google Photos export by updating the creation time of your JPG files based on the `photoTakenTime` metadata from the corresponding JSON files.
 Additionally, it removes the JSON files after processing.
-This script is especially useful for organizing your photos after exporting them from Google Photos.

 ## Prerequisites